acg/acg.github.com/_posts/2011-06-10-measuring-the-measurers.markdown

 Eventually, in frustration, the tech lead said, "Here's the list.
 You order it."

-The client services lead was taken aback and refused: "It all has to be done, as soon as you can do it."
+The client services lead was taken aback and refused: "It all has to be done.
+As soon as possible."

 Not helpful.